alexandre-thauvin/Compose_Clean_Arch_MVVM/README.md

 - [MockK](https://mockk.io/) - Mocking library especially made for kotlin.
 Stable and easy to use.
 - [Turbine](https://github.com/cashapp/turbine) - kotlinx.coroutines Flow testing library.
 Testing your flow has never been easier.

+## TODO
+- Multimodular architecture
+- Pagination
+- Local data storage for data persistence with ROOM
+- Testing all layers